Legacy Submissions and the RAP - Making your Study Complete/Whole

 If you would like to request changes at the time of the Continuing Review request, the submission will also need to account for the proposed changes.
+For example, you can create a modification and continuing review in the RAP or you can create a separate modification submission for the changes that can be reviewed separately from the continuing review submission.
 See the Modification Review page for instructions on preparing a modification submission.
 Substantial changes should not be made at time of continuing review.
 Also see our application, forms, and guidance page.

 For more information on the review process, approval periods, and average review times, see The Review Process: What To Expect.